NoLieNoSean/NoNotes/content/Notes/100 Algebra 1.md

 - [[ALG1_L23]]

 >[!Excalidraw]-
 >These notes are either in excalidraw (which cannot be rendered by Quartz) or unformatted.
-Refer [[#Compiled Notes]] for the content form these lectures.
 >- [[ALG1_L1]] Intro, Vector spaces, Fields.
 >- [[ALG1_L2]] Matrices, Variables vs equations table
 >- [[ALG1_L3]] Row operations, REF, RREF, pivots, free variables, conditions for $A\mathbf{x}=\mathbf{b}$ being inconsistent and consistent